varun17398/smatsuite/README.md

 This repo is full code for the task that you have assigned me.

 The core code is in a file called `Api.php` where all the endpoints have been created as asked.
-The Mode for data manipulation from database is named as `Contact_Model.php`.
+The Model for data manipulation from database is named as `Contact_Model.php`.

 1. addContact Endpoint -